lolyu/aoi/books/a_heavily_commented_linux_kernel_source_code/chapter03_kernel_programming_language_and_env/inline_assembly.md

         * `r` for register
         * `m` for memory
 * `cvariablename`: specifies a C lvalue expression to hold the output
+* When the compiler selects the registers to use to represent the output operands, it does not use any of the clobbered registers
 #### difference between `r` and `m`
 ```c
     uint32_t c = 1;